matteodem/meteor-easy-search/docs/components.md

 * __attributes__: Object containing input attributes (e.g. `{ placeholder: "Search..." }`)
 * __timeout__: Number of ms to wait until search starts
 * __event__: Can be `enter`, if it only should search on enter
+* __noDocumentsOnEmpty__: Boolean indicating if no documents should be displayed when input is empty

 ### FieldInput